Michaelgwei86/kubernetes/Kubernetes/README.md

 ### 2. Cluster Upgrade:
   Kubernetes is released in version and there are minor versions such as the alpha and beta versions before a more stable release is made.
-  None of the cluster components can be of a version higher than the API Server, except for the kubelete service.
+  None of the cluster components can be of a version higher than the API Server, except for the kubelet service.
   You can upgrade component by component.
   At any time, k8s supports only the latest three minor versions.
 It is good to upgrade your cluster before the version is unsupported.
   You should upgrade only one version higher at a time and not to the latest version if you were not using the previous one.

 the upgrade depends on how the cluster is set up. between managed and self-managed clusters. managed clusters provided by the cloud is easier. the cluster is being upgraded component by component and while the master node is being upgraded, the Kube API, and controllers,
-go down briefly. this does not affect the worjer nodes.
+go down briefly. this does not affect the worker nodes.

 To upgrade the worker nodes, if you do all of them at once, users will not be able to access the app.
 You can also upgrade one node at a time, which guarantees your pods are not all down.
 Or u use new nodes with newer